How To Become a Licensed Real Estate Agent in New York

 Are you only interested in working with rentals or sales or both?

-Is that something the brokerage you're interested in can offer you?
+Is that something the Brokerage you're interested in can offer you?

 Second: What Is the Commission Structure of the Brokerage?